Kentucky Wesleyan College: Academics

-Kentucky Wesleyan offers 29 majors and 13 pre-professional programs and has a student-to-faculty ratio of 13:1.
+Kentucky Wesleyan offers 30 majors and 13 pre-professional programs and has a student-to-faculty ratio of 13:1.
 Academics are divided into four divisions: Fine Arts & Humanities, Natural Sciences & Mathematics, Professional Studies, and Social Sciences.

+Rankings

+Kentucky Wesleyan College was ranked #24 (tie) in the Regional Colleges South category by U.S. News & World Report in 2022–23.
+The college was also named #33 in Top Performers on Social mobility.

 Campus

 Kentucky Wesleyan is located on 55 acres of land.
 Their campus includes buildings for academics, administration, student residence halls, and athletic facilities.